ibrahim997/Javascript/Lesson 5/README.md

 <input type="button" onclick="location.reload()" value="Refresh" />
 ```
 Remember that Javascript counts months starting from 0 (Jan) and ending in 11 (Decemeber).

+## Summary
+You saw how to use the *window* object's modal dialogs to exchange information with the user.

+You also learned how to select a page elements by their ID using the *document.getElementById()* method, and how to get and set the HTML inside a page element using the *innerHTML* property.

+In addition, you worked with the browser information from the *navigator* object and page URL information from the *location* object.

+Finally, you saw how to use the *Date* and *Math* objects.